Performing Arts Festival

 The Performing Arts Festival, abbreviated as PAF, is the biggest inter-hostel cultural competition in the Indian Institute of Technology Bombay located at Powai in Mumbai (India).
 The term PAF is used to refer not only to the festival itself, but also to the individual cultural performances that constitute the festival.

 Both undergraduate and graduate students at IIT Bombay participate in the preparation and organization of the festival.
 Typically six hostels (out of eighteen) are grouped together by random draw for each PAF.
 Though technically a drama, each PAF comprises contributions from several of the cultural arts including dramatics, literature, music, fine arts, debating and dance.
 Since 1999, the PAF has been held at the Open Air Theater (OAT) inside the Students' Activity Center (SAC), within the main campus of IIT Bombay.
 Typically, all dialogues at PAF are delivered using voice overs and not by the actors themselves, mainly owing to the large size and structure of the OAT.
 This requires co-ordination between the actors and the voice actors.

-Prod
+Production (Prod)

-The major work of a PAF is the preparation of the sets by fellow students.
+One of the major tasks of a PAF, and the most unique one, is the preparation of the sets by fellow students.
 It is commonly called prod or prodwork, abbreviations for productions.
 Prod consists of making sets using bamboo, jute rope and screens made with layers of newspaper glued together by freshmen and seniors in co-operation.
-Structures strong enough to hold the weight of more than two or three people have been prepared.
+Structures strong enough to hold the weight of several people are prepared.
 In the PAF of 2007, for instance, a two-storeyed set was made in order to give the dramatists a chance to perform at an elevated level.

-Production sets require a maximum amount of man hours to put them in place.
+Production sets require the maximum amount of man hours to put them in place.
 Building of production sets (usually from bamboo) starts about a month before the PAF.
 The teams are allowed 3 days to install the sets and perform the finishing touches in the Open Air Theater.